wyeworks/elixir_console/README.md

 # About this project

-This project was originally implemented to participate in the [Phoenix Phrenzy](https://phoenixphrenzy.com) contest.
+This project was initially implemented to participate in the [Phoenix Phrenzy](https://phoenixphrenzy.com) contest.
 It is an example of the capabilities of [Phoenix](https://phoenixframework.org/) and [LiveView](https://github.com/phoenixframework/phoenix_live_view).

 Beyond its primary purpose, this is a research initiative.
 We are exploring the implications of executing untrusted Elixir code in a sandboxed manner.
 In particular, we want to solve it without using extra infrastructure, being as accessible and easy to use as possible.
 We have plans to create a package that includes the sandbox functionality.
 This package would enable the usage of Elixir as a scripting language (although we are not sure if this is a good idea).

 The authors of the project are [Noelia](https://github.com/noelia-lencina), [Ignacio](https://github.com/iaguirre88), [Javier](https://github.com/JavierM42), and [Jorge](https://github.com/jmbejar).
 Special thanks to [WyeWorks](https://www.wyeworks.com) for providing working hours to dedicate to this project.